-The End of the Rendering Plant Eben van Tonder 10 Septemnber 2021
+The End of the Rendering Plant Eben van Tonder 10 September 2021

-I have been working on DCD Technology full time since 2020 but have been looking at its application in the meat industry since at least 2016.
+I have been working with traditional equipment and novel technology such as DCD Technology for the last few years.
+I realised that I was able to replace the rendering plant completely with higher yield products and much-improved functionality for raw materials.
+I have been looking at applications for my replacement products of the traditional rendering plant since 2016.
 The applications are many.
 It makes meat-on-meat injection for bacon injection possible without the hassles associated with current systems.

 See my article: Meat-on-Meat Bacon and Ham: Injection for Profit and Taste

-I house the work on DCD technology under my work on emulsions, Nose-to-Tail and Root-to-Tip, but it is much wider than that.
+I house the work on the 5th quarter and alternative ways to approach fine emulsion sausages at, Nose-to-Tail and Root-to-Tip, but it is much wider than that.
 The rendering plant has traditionally been the wastebasket of the abattoirs but this is about to change.
-DCD technology requires no heating and when we processed the full 5th Quarter, we end up with a POSITIVE yield.
+My approach to the 5th quarter requires no heating and when we processed the full 5th Quarter, we end up with a POSITIVE yield.
 Using DCD Technology one can process:

 - Blood (for animal feed and fertaliser)

-- Hair (for animal feed and fertaliser, increasing digestability to levels far above what is normal for keratin)
+- Hair (for animal feed and fertaliser, increasing digestibility to levels far above what is normal for keratin)

 - Hide (extract collagen for human consumption and the rest for animal feed)